Parmesan Artichoke Chicken Salad

 Again, there are so many add-ins you can stir in the basic recipe of chicken, mayo, salt and pepper- pecans, almonds, apples, dried cranberries, raisins, capers, mustard, garlic, Vidalia onions, and even BBQ sauce!

 Here’s my recipe for Parmesan-Artichoke Chicken Salad.
 Make it just like it is or add/omit the add-ins that suits you and make your own favorite chicken salad!
-Let me know how you like it or on my social media sites.

 This was one of my most popular items on my catering menu when I owned my catering business called The Occasional Gourmet.
 The flavors blend and develop best when chilled a few hours or overnight.